ddbj/www/_dta/index-e.md

 lang: en
 ---

+All Trace Archive data were migrated to SRA and Trace Archive was closed.
+See "[Access Trace Data](https://www.ncbi.nlm.nih.gov/sra/docs/trace-data/)" regarding how to access trace data in SRA.

 [DDBJ Trace Archive (DTA)](index-e.html) is a permanent repository of DNA sequence chromatograms (traces), base calls, and quality estimates for single-pass reads from various large-scale sequencing projects.
 DTA